Writing job descriptions may be the single most important thing you do to attract quality talent.

 For my 7 item checklist, I’m excluding the Title and Location fields as those are already in the headline of the job ad.

 Here are the 7 topics I recommend you cover in every job description you write.
+They can be in different order (as you’ll see from the examples at the bottom of this article) and I’ve included a couple of notes about placement that relate to search engine optimization (SEO).
 Good luck!

 Aka: About You, Job Description, Role Description, What You Do, What is My Job, Opportunity, The Position etc.